 “I will always show up fully, pain or no pain, not only for everyone else – because live television is truly a team sport – but also for myself because it’s what I do,” she says.
 “And I truly love what I do.
 The adrenaline of the live shows get me through the pain.”

 “It was a very difficult time in my life.
-And yet, when I got the diagnosis, I felt relief,” said Inaba, who did her own research and was proactive in her self-care.
-“Finally, I understood what was going on with my body.”
+And yet, when I got the diagnosis, I felt immense relief,” said Inaba, who is very proactive in her self-care.
+“Finally, I understood what was going on with my body.”.

 “Pain management is a way of life for me,” said Inaba, who experiences most of her pain in her right shoulder, the base of her skull, and her sinus cavity.
 The pain also shoots down into her right arm, her fingers often go numb, or she has pain under her shoulder blade.
-She also has feet pain and neuralgias, which she says are like painful facial muscle spasms.
+This sharp pain can be accompanied by neuralgias, which she says are like painful facial muscle spasms.
+Due to her rheumatoid arthritis, she also has joint pain that can make it difficult to walk.

 “Sometimes the pain in my neck and shoulder get so bad that it feels like a steel metal rope is digging in, and it’s attached to a 500 pound weight,” she says.
 “It’s a cold, heavy chronic pain that just throbs and aches deeply.
 And then there are sharp acute pains in the base of my skull and neck.”

-Pain management is a significant part of her life, including spending hours every week working with healers and doctors.
-She does reiki, acupuncture, energy work, massage and yoga.
+Pain management is a significant part of her life, which she remains very proactive about.
+This includes spending hours every week working with doctors and healers.
+She does reiki, acupuncture, energy work, massage and yoga weekly.
 She also does chiropractic craniosacral therapy on a bi-monthly basis.

 She has a trainer and exercises when she can.
-Still, sometimes exercising hurts too much so she stops.
+Still, sometimes exercising can trigger a flare up.
 But without exercise, she often has more pain.

 “It’s a difficult balance because exercise does help relieve pain but it can also cause a flare-up,” she said, noting that a flare-up can set her back two weeks or more.